Third summer session begins

 Internship Placement: The Dept. of Political Science places students with several reputable internship programs located in Albany, NYC, and Washington D.C.
 You may also find your own position via online internship databases, or use the Experience Based Education Office as a campus-based resource center to secure a position.
 In all cases, we work closely to help you find a high quality, academically challenging internship that matches your special interests and specific career goals.

-Learning Agreement: Once your internship has been secured, you must meet with the Political Science Internship Coordinator to discuss your learning objectives, review your specific responsibilities, and design your academic assignments.
+Learning Agreement: Once your internship has been secured, you must meet with the Political Science Internship Coordinator (Dr. Rosow) to discuss your learning objectives, review your specific responsibilities, and design your academic assignments.
 This step in the internship process helps to ensure you receive a credit-worthy experience.